schemacrawler/SchemaCrawler/README.md

 SchemaCrawler is also a Java API that makes working with database metadata as easy as working with plain old Java objects.

+Explore the SchemaCrawler command-line with a live tutorial on [Katacoda](https://www.katacoda.com/schemacrawler).

 ## Licensing

 SchemaCrawler is available under a number of [licenses](https://www.schemacrawler.com/license.html).

 ## Distributions and Downloads